alexirpan/alexirpan.github.io/_posts/2018-10-13-mmo-economy.markdown

 ---
 layout: post
-title:  "If I Learned Anything About Economics as a Kid, It Was Thanks to MMORPGs"
+title:  "The Neopets Economy, in Retrospect"
 date:   2018-10-13 18:02:00 -0700
 ---

-I've been playing a lot of MapleStory 2 recently, mostly out of nostalgia for MapleStory 1.
-I played several MMOs when I was growing up.
-I never got into Runescape, or Kingdom of Loathing, two popular MMOs in my age range, but I did get into Neopets, moved on to MapleStory, then Ragnarok Online after that.
+I've been playing a lot of MapleStory 2 recently, mostly for nostalgia reasons.

-Out of all of those, I'd say Neopets was the most formative MMO.
-Sure, in terms of game hours spent, I've probably spent more time on Ragnarok Online or MapleStory.
-But Neopets was my *first* MMO, and it was a browser game, making it easy to play anywhere.
-The local library had a super-fast Internet connection, and several of us signed up for computer time for the sole purpose of getting an edge in Neopets restocking.
+As a kid, I played my share of MMOs, but before MapleStory, I started with one of the longest running MMOs out there - Neopets.

+In terms of game hours spent, I've probably spent more time on Ragnarok Online, but Neopets was the more formative one that got me into online games.
+As a kid, I didn't really appreciate the Neopets economy, besides the basics of "try to buy low, try to sell high, rare items and good items are expensive".
-It's only with the benefit of hindsight that I can appreciate the economies that evolved in those MMOs, and in some ways they're actually quite elegant.
+It's only with the benefit of hindsight that I can appreciate how the Neopets market evolved.

-They're simpler than real-world economies, but still have solid depth to them.
+Neopets is still around today.
+It's certainly a lot smaller.
+There's a vague sense that it's been dying for years and only lives because of nostalgia.

-This post is focused on the Neopets economy, because I understand that economy better, and after running for over 18 years, you naturally end up with lots of interesting stories.
+When a game runs for over 18 years, you naturally end up with lots of interesting stories.

 What is Neopets?
 ----------------------------------------------------------------------------

-Neopets is a website about Neopets, which are cute animals you can own.
+Neopets is a website about Neopets, which are cute animals you can own as pets.
 You can buy things for your Neopet with Neopoints (NP), the main currency of the site.
-You get Neopoints from playing games, getting lucky from random events, doing dailies that give you NP, and by selling items to other players.
+You get Neopoints from playing games, getting lucky from random events, doing dailies that give you free NP and items, and by selling items to other players on the market.

-The thing with Neopets is that you have to make your own goals.
-Luckily, there are enough options that you can do a lot of things.
-Maybe you want to read the most books, earn a trophy for a game by getting the top score, or collect stamps, or train your pet so that it can compete in the Battledome, or paint your Neopet a specific color.
-Whatever the goal, it usually costs Neopoints to get there, and that's where the economy comes in.

-Inflows and Outflows
+Outside of that, what you do is up to you.
+There's no clear goal to Neopets, and I think that's why it manages to stick around.
+Maybe you want to train a battling pet, by buying Codestones to pay for the Neopets training schools.
+Maybe you want to make your Neopet read the most books, which requires buying books that disappear after you read them.
+Maybe you just want to collect things
+- the game has thousands of items and some people pride themselves on having a good collection.
+Or you could get into the cosmetic side of things by buying paintbrushes (which change the color of your Neopet) and decorations (which you can have your Neopet wear).

+Like I said.
+It's all up to you.
+What isn't up to you are the laws of supply and demand.
+Neopets is basically a free market, modulo a few things, and where there's demand, there's prices.

+How do You Earn Neopoints?
 -----------------------------------------------------------------------------

-A lot of MMOs run into a similar problem.
-New players need to have a source of income so that they can save up and buy the things they want.
-But there also need to be ways to remove money from the system, to help reduce inflation.
+Almost all MMOs have the same core problem.
+New players need to have a source of income so that they can get started with building their wealth to buy things.
+This income is usually provided by the game.
+In a standard MMORPG, monsters will drop money on death, or drop other items you can sell to NPCs.
+In Neopets, the game-provided income comes from playing games on the site.

+The problem is that this doesn't shuffle money from one part of the economy to the rest.
+It directly *adds* money to the system.
+In the long run, as more money is added to the economy, the price of goods rises, since the worth of 1 Neopoint keeps dropping.
+If left unchecked, you can hit a situation where it's impossible for new players to buy anything of value from enfranchised players.
+To slow down inflation, there need to be ways to remove money from the system.

 The way Neopets handles this is actually pretty neat.
-There are a ton of NPC shops in Neopets, selling all sorts of stuff, 99% of which has no intrinsic value.
-Seriously.
-But, there are also a bunch of NPC quests that use these random items.
-Faeries quests ask for all sorts of knick knacks.
-Edna, Kitchen, Esophaghar, and Brain Tree quests also ask for all sorts of things.
+In Neopets, the majority of items come from NPC shops.
+Whenever a player buys an item from an NPC shop, the money they spent is siphoned out of the economy.

+Now, 99% of the stuff sold in NPC shops is useless, which is bad news for a money sink, but Neopets happens to have ways to make these items occasionally worth buying.
+There are several NPCs in Neopets that will give out quests.
+Illusen quests, Jhudora quests, Edna quests, Brain Tree quests, Kitchen quests, Faerie quests (if you get lucky).
+You could even go to the Faerieland Employment agency to get a job, if you really want to.
+These quests (or jobs) ask for random items that are sold in NPC shops, in exchange for rewards.
+This helps provide a base level of demand for many items.

 PICTURES

-That provides the reason to buy items for NPC shops.
-Common items are almost always in stock, and the NPC shops set a floor on the market price.
-But what about the rare items?
+The way Neopets shops work is a bit special.
+When an item goes on sale, it sells with a limited stock.
+When they run out of stock, the item isn't buyable anymore, but shops restock every 7-8 minutes.
+These shops set a floor on the market price of an item.
+Common items are almost always in stock at this floor price.
+But what about rare items that sell out quickly?

 Here, we see the economy in action.
-You can either wait for the rare item to reappear in stock, or you can buy them directly from a user shop at a premium.
+You can either wait for the rare item to restock, and hope you buy it before other people do.
+Or, you can buy that rare item directly from a user shop, but at a higher price that accounts for the time spent buying that item from the NPC.

-This leads to a practice the community calls restocking.
-You sit at an NPC shop, continually refresh it until rare items reappear in stock, buy them before other restockers get them, and then sell them in your shop at a profit.
+This leads to a practice called restocking.
+You sit at an NPC shop, refreshing the page until rare items go on sale, buy them before other restockers, then sell them at your shop for a profit.
+If you're lucky enough or patient enough, this becomes one of the best ways to make NP in Neopets.

+When I was growing up, I remember playing Neopets at the local library with my friends, because they had just installed a super-fast Internet connection, and in a Neopets restock war, milliseconds matter.
+It's an eerie analgoue to the world of high-frequency trading today, except it was distributed over millions of children.

 As a kid, I thought it was magical that you could earn thousands or tens of thousands of NP if you got a good sale.
-As an adult, I realize it's basically a time-for-money tradeoff.
+As an adult, I realize it's purely a time-for-money tradeoff.

-Restocking is entirely condoned by the site, and they even included a restocking penalty, where if you refreshed a shop page too often, you were locked out of buying items for several minutes.
-This helped mitigate bots.

-Why do I bring up restocking?
-It's the main engine for removing Neopoints from the economy!
-NP spent at NPC shops goes away forever, and NP exchanging between users doesn't add any extra NP to the system.
-If restockers spend enough money at NPC shops, Neopoint inflation should be held in check.

-If.

-Turns out that didn't happen.
+Note that sales between user shops don't add NP to the economy, so this is a win-win from the game designer's side.
+New players get a way to bootstrap their wallet in a way that removes NP from the overall economy, which helps the overall new player experience.

 Neopoint Inflation